robwdwd/getise/README.md

-# bgpneiget
+# getise

-Get BGP neighbours from network devices and output a json object.
+Get lists of devices from Cisco ISE.

 # Configuration

-Create a config file in ~/.config/bgpneiget/config.json
+Create a config file in ~/.config/getise/config.json

 ```json
 {